x

 Eastern Sierra Creeks frozen in late October.

-These images depict a mild cold snap during October that froze every Eastern Sierra drainage every evening.
+These images depict a serious cold snap during October that froze every Eastern Sierra drainage every evening.

-The Eastern Sierra looked as if it had frozen fingers of icy bone running up all the drainages.
+The Eastern Sierra looked as if it had frozen fingers of icy bone running up all the mountainside creeks until the rising Sun melted them back into motion.

 Cold temps are not limited to Spring and Fall in the Sierra Nevada Mountains.
 Summer evenings often drop into the twenties.

-Hard frozen.
 Note the fine ice tendrils along the bottom edge of the hole.
+These appear to be the leading edge of crystal growth.

 The smooth surface encased a chaotic latticework of crystallization.